Canadian Institute of Actuaries: Profession oversight

 The Actuarial Profession Oversight Board (APOB) was established by the CIA to provide independent and objective public oversight of the actuarial profession in Canada.
-APOB binds the CIA to its promise to hold the duty of the profession to the public above the needs of the profession and its members.

-APOB has a broad, public-oriented perspective of the complex issues facing today’s actuaries.
-The board’s diverse membership draws from backgrounds in industry, business, regulatory bodies, organized labour, and other professions.
-The group also includes three members appointed by the CIA Board from within the CIA’s membership, ensuring that APOB has subject expertise on actuarial matters, while also providing the CIA Board with a level of insight into APOB operations.
+APOB maintains a broad, public-oriented perspective on issues facing actuaries.
+Its membership comes from the industry, business, regulatory bodies, organized labor, and other professions.
+It also has three members appointed by the CIA Board its membership, ensuring subject-matter expertise in actuarial matters, and providing insight into APOB operations.

 APOB is entirely independent in its operations and directly oversees the key regulatory functions of the Institute; namely, actuarial standard-setting, continuing professional development, and professional conduct.
-APOB also provides the CIA Board with its public-oriented perspective on other CIA activities managed by the CIA councils which report to the CIA Board.
+APOB also provides the CIA Board with its public-oriented perspective on other CIA activities managed by the CIA councils, which report to the CIA Board.